kanyo33/react-input-button/README.md

 This button was inspired by removing the default "Choose File" input file type with a custom option.

 ```
-Import { InputBtn } from 'react-input-button'
+import { InputBtn } from 'react-input-button'
 ```

 The props include